-Staci Olsen is a member of Baron & Budd’s Environmental Litigation Group, where she specializes in the management of electronic information and people in mass litigation.
+Staci J. Olsen is Senior Counsel of Electronic Discovery in Baron & Budd’s Environmental Litigation Group, where she specializes in the management of electronic information and people in mass litigation.
 This skill makes her a critical part of the Group, which focuses on large-scale complex environmental torts.
-She particularly enjoys putting her talents to work for public entity clients facing contamination issues: “Organizing all the evidence to support a client’s case is rewarding because I know that my work provides a tangible result for the client.”
+She leads an internal team of four designated eDiscovery attorneys and oversees all contract reviewers.
+She particularly enjoys putting her talents to work for public entity clients facing contamination issues.
+“Organizing all the evidence to support a client’s case is rewarding because I know that my work provides a tangible result for the client.”

-Ms. Olsen wanted to be an attorney ever since she was a young girl growing up in rural Colorado on a ranch, where water and the environment impacted her daily life.
-She has traveled extensively, including in law school when she lived in Mexico and attended a summer course to learn the Mexican legal system.
-Ms. Olsen loves the outdoors and spends her summers in Alaska fishing.
-She also devotes a lot of time to charity work, including her favorite charity, C.A.R.E., a local organization dedicated to saving exotic large cats.
+Staci Olsen wanted to be an attorney ever since she was a young girl growing up on a ranch in rural Colorado, where the quality of the water and the environment impacted her life every day.
+She has traveled extensively, including during law school when she lived in Mexico while attending a summer course to learn the Mexican legal system.
+Ms. Olsen loves the outdoors and spends her summers fishing in Alaska.
+She also devotes her spare time to charity work, in particular a local organization dedicated to saving exotic large cats.

 Baylor University (J.D.
 1996)